 To set the revision number for the Multiple Spanning Tree (802.1s) (MST) configuration, use the revision command in MST configuration submode.
-To return to the default settings, use the no form of this command. revision version no revision Syntax Description Revision number for the configuration; valid values version are from 0 to 65535.
-Command Default version is 0 Command Modes MST configuration (config-mst) Command History Modification Release 12.2(14)SX Support for this command was introduced on the Supervisor Engine 720.
+To return to the default settings, use the no form of this command.

+Syntax Description version Revision number for the configuration; valid values are from 0 to 65535.
+Defaults version is 0 . ommand Modes MST configuration on submode Command History Release Modification 12.2(14)SX Support for this command was introduced on the Supervisor Engine 720.
 12.2(17d)SXB Support for this command on the Supervisor Engine 2 was extended to Release 12.2(17d)SXB.
 12.2(33)SRA This command was integrated into Cisco IOS Release 12.2(33)SRA.
-Usage Guidelines Two Cisco 7600 series routers that have the same configuration but different revision numbers are considered to be part of two different regions.
-Caution Be careful when using the revision command to set the revision number of the MST configuration because a mistake can put the switch in a different region.
-Examples This example shows how to set the revision number of the MST configuration: Router(config-mst) # revision 5 Router(config-mst)# rmdir
+Jsage Guidelines Caution Two Cisco 7600 s considered to be Be careful when This command was integrated into Cisco IOS Release 12.2(33)SRA.
+Series routers that have the same configuration but different revision numbers are part of two different regions. using the revision command to set the revision number of the MST configuration e can put the switch in a different region.